The Best Shoe Brands for Kids – Top 5 Most Durable and Supportive Brands

 - I suggest getting this shoe a whole size larger than your toddler’s current foot size

 2. Wes and Soft Motion by Stride Rite.
-These Stride Rite baby shoes are designed with wide and extra wide widths, flexible soles, and a roomy round toe-box—perfect for toddlers with wide feet and high insteps.
+A baby shoe with extra wide widths, flexible soles, and a roomy round toe box — perfect for babies and very young toddlers with wide feet and high insteps.
+Seamless construction cradles the baby’s natural foot shape.

 - Available in extra wide widths